kubestellar/kubestellar/USER-GUIDE.md

   EOF
   ```

-Check that the workloads are running in the edge clusters:
+Check that the deployment was created in the florin edge clusters:

 ```console
 KUBECONFIG=$florin_kubeconfig kubectl -n commonstuff get deployment